Jacob-DeCrane/event-flows/docs/patterns/clean-architecture.md

 # Clean Architecture

 Clean Architecture is a software design philosophy that emphasizes **separation of concerns** and **dependency inversion**.
-In EventFlow, we apply Clean Architecture principles to create maintainable, testable, and framework-independent code.
+In EventFlows, we apply Clean Architecture principles to create maintainable, testable, and framework-independent code.

 ## Core Principles